-The evaluation of the scientific quality of your application is made based on three basic criteria (Innovation potential of the project, Team skills and experience, Feasibility).
+The evaluation of the scientific quality of your application is made based on three criteria; Innovation potential of the project, Team skills and experience and feasibility.
 The purpose of using several components is to achieve a multi-faceted evaluation.
 The overall grade should reflect the application’s overall quality with the emphasis on the criterion Innovation potential.
-The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade scale.
+The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.
 In addition to the basic criteria, your application is also evaluated using an additional criterion (Relevance) on a three-grade scale.

 For each criterion, there are guiding questions to support the panel members’ evaluation of your application.
 These can also function as guidance for you when you write your application.

 Innovation potential (1–7)